dlaxjr/Power-ACrossFitGuidetoEnhancingAthleticPerformance/v1/power_whitepaper.markdown

 ### Understanding Power
 Power is your ability to combine strength and speed, like exploding off the starting line or dunking a basketball.
 In physics, it’s defined as **P = F × v**, where **force** is muscle strength and **velocity** is speed [Youth Strength Training, 2022].
 Think of power as your body’s engine: strength is the engine’s size, and speed is how fast it revs.
 The *CrossFit Level 1 Training Guide* calls power the "undisputed king of performance," as it drives nearly every athletic action—sprinting, jumping, lifting, and striking—making it essential for success in sports and life [CrossFit Level 1 Training Guide, 2024].

+CrossFit’s unique approach blends heavy lifts, high-intensity workouts, and endurance training to enhance both, making you more explosive and resilient.
+Recent studies show power-focused training can improve athletic performance by 12–18% [Silva et al., 2024].

 CrossFit builds power by growing muscle (increasing force by 10–15% in 8 weeks) and reducing body fat (boosting sprint times by 5–10%) [Adams et al., 1992; Youth Strength Training, 2022; SpeedEndurance, 2024].
 A 2024 study confirms this approach enhances power by 15% in athletes [Silva et al., 2024].